 - How Professional Genealogists Use DNA to Find Adoptees’ Biological Parents

 - The Life of a Genealogy Translator – Guest Post by Katherine Schober

 Traditional Genealogical Research

-Determining ancestral relationships using paper documents and digitized sources.
+Determining ancestral relationships using historical documents from archives, courthouses, libraries, and digital repositories.

 Genetic Genealogy for Adoptees

 Analyzing DNA results to ascertain the identity of the biological parents of adoptees or people of unknown parentage.